CLICK IMAGE BELOW TO WA

-What does it take to design a fairground ride?
-How come mobile phones got better so quickly?
+What are the scientists studying tiny sub-atomic particles at CERN trying to find out?
+How do we decide where to put satellites?
+What is the best way to provide energy in the future?
+Why do hot air balloons float?
 And why is the sky blue?
 If any of these questions make you think, “Hmm, I’d like to know that”, then A-Level Physics is your chance to find out.
 You’ll use your maths skills and scientific reasoning to understand how the universe works, from the smallest particles imaginable to the vastness of space.
 You’ll be building your skills of explaining these along with your ability to accurately take measurements through our weekly practical sessions that include use of data-logging equipment and simulation software packages.
 All of this makes A-level Physics a busy and demanding choice but with around 20 Physics students in each class, your teachers will guide your progress and can give everyone the support and attention required by this worthwhile and exciting subject.
+Together with the good organisation and strong work ethic that we will help you to develop outside lessons, this will let you confidently expect good grades… last year over 50% of our students achieved A*, A or B grades at A-level, for example.

 BTEC Science Level 2 is not sufficient, but please consider our BTEC Science Level 3 courses.